Phoenix Naturalization Lawyer

 Under the Immigration and Nationality Act, aliens or lawful Permanent Residents who serve(d) honorably in the U.S. Armed Forces or Selective Ready Reserve during wartime, may file for immediate citizenship.
 Green Card holders who serve(d) in the military for a year or more during peacetime, may also qualify for Naturalization.

-A knowledgeable immigration attorney at Maria Jones Law Firm can answer specific questions that you may have about your ability to qualify for Naturalization.
+A knowledgeable immigration attorney or phoenix naturalization lawyer at Maria Jones Law Firm can answer specific questions that you may have about your ability to qualify for Naturalization.